Grocel/GMod_Modules/gm_bass3/README.md

 	PrintTable(fft)
 end

--- A valid and playing 'channel' has to be created before. printfft(channel)
+-- A valid and playing 'g_channel' has to be created before. printfft(g_channel)
 ```

 #### Setting and Getting the 3D Position